LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 ![bar_graph_name_dist.png](/assets/post3/bar_graph_name_dist.png)

+I won't go over all the details about how I used `matlabplot` here, but instead focus on what the data is communicating.
-Seems like Ron is second popular to Harry if he was in this graph.
-This makes sense since he is a frequently used companion of the main character.
+Seems like Ron is second popular to Harry (if Harry was in this graph).
+This makes sense since he is a frequently used side character in the series.
 The same can be said for Hermione as well.
 Using this graph, we should expect Ron to use less bits in its encoding with Argus using more considering Argus's name is not used often.

+Now that we can clearly see how often these names appear in the book _Harry Potter and the Sorcerer's Stone_ (the movie refers to the stone as the _Philosopher's_ versus the book where it is the _Sorcerer's_ stone), we can now perform Huffman encoding in the function `perform_huffman_coding(...)`

+{% highlight py linenos %}
+...

+class FreqDistTracker:
+    ...
+    def convert_to_huffman_leaf_nodes(self):
+        huffmanNodeList = []
+        for i in range(len(self.probs)):
+            huffmanNodeList.append(HuffmanNode(self.names[i], self.probs[i]))
+        return huffmanNodeList
+    ...

+...

+class HuffmanNode:
+    def __init__(self, symbol, probabilitySum):
+        self.symbol = symbol
+        self.probabilitySum = probabilitySum
+        self.left = None
+        self.right = None

+    def set_left(self, left):
+        self.left = left

+    def set_right(self, right):
+        self.right = right

+...

+def perform_huffman_coding(descendingFreqDistributionTracker):
+    huffmanLeafNodes = descendingFreqDistributionTracker.convert_to_huffman_leaf_nodes()
+    huffmanTree = build_huffman_encoding_tree(huffmanLeafNodes)
+    print_huffman_encodings(huffmanTree[0], "")
+    graph_huffman_tree(huffmanTree[0])

+    return

+...
+{% endhighlight %}

+There is a bit going on here as you are working with a large

 <h3>Checkpoint</h3>